DaAlbrecht/parking-garage/documentation/latex-pdf/content/index.md

 ## Development environment

-For the development environment the following of the shelf software is used:
+For a local development environment the following of the shelf software is used:

 1. **Visual studio Code:**  VS code is used as primary code editor
 2. **nvm:** nvm is used to manage the specific node versions